Financial Aid: Student Grants

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-- These grants are awarded to undergraduate students who qualify for Pell Grants.
+- These grants are awarded to undergraduate students who demonstrate exceptional need.

-- Eligibility for this grant depends on need and on the amount of other student aid you qualify for.
+- Eligibility depends on need and other student aid offered.

 Teacher Education Assistance for College and Higher Education Grant (TEACH Grant)

 - For undergraduate who are enrolled in programs designed to prepare them to teach In a high-need field at the elementary or secondary school level.